 Want to make the best blueberry coffee cake you've ever had, and don't want to spend all day in the kitchen combing the Internet or studying complicated recipes?
 This "Blueberry Buckle" Coffee Cake is so easy and has stood the test of time.
 This is a great crumb-topping blueberry coffee cake that my mother made for December ades.
 I thought it was a secret Pennsylvania Dutch, Amish or Mennonite recipe, but I've since seen variations of it elsewhere.
 Whatever it's origins, it's the best blueberry coffee cake you'll ever taste!
 What makes it different from other blueberry coffee cakes is: it is light; moist, filled with blueberries, has a great crumb topping, and there's really not a lot of sugar in it.
-Plus you can substitute Stevia (or if you prefer, Splenda) for half the sugar, if you want - see this recipe for the sugar-free version!
+Plus you can substitute Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you'll need do your own conversion) - or Splenda, if you prefer, for half the sugar, if you want - see this recipe for the sugar-free version!
 And it doesn't matter if you're not a chef or have never made a coffee cake before!
 Following these illustrated directions ANYONE can cook a perfect blueberry coffee cake!

 Just rinse them in a colander or sieve in cold water, no soap.

 Pick out and remove any bits of stems, leaves and soft or mushy berries.
 It is easiest to do this in a large bowl of water and gently run your hands through the berries as they float.
 With your fingers slightly apart, you will easily feel any soft or mushy berries get caught in your fingers.

 Now is also a good time to get the oven preheating to 375 F.